Job PositionIntegrated Care Facilitator

 - Develop and coordinate discharge planning with consumer, family, housing, and other community providers.

-- Maintains an ongoing awareness of consumer’s physical and emotional wellness planning additional services to maintain an appropriate level of service as needs change through office or home visits.
+- Maintain an ongoing awareness of consumer’s mental status adding services to maintain a therapeutic level of care as needs change.

-- Ability to climb three flights of stairs to conduct rounds on an hourly basis and deal with emergencies.
+- Ability to climb three flights of stairs to visit consumers in their homes.

 - Ability to respond to emergency situations by placing calls to Fire, Rescue, Police, and Medical, etc.